rvanlaar/easy-transifex/README.rst

 There is probably some configuration needed for your specific installation case. easy-transifex is meant to be configurable in an easy way.

+Transifex is included because the tarball on pypi is broken with regards to the staticfiles.

 Installation
 ============